-As of July 31, 2020, we had cash, cash equivalents and marketable debt securities of approximately \$410.7 million.
+As of October 31, 2020, we had cash, cash equivalents and marketable debt securities of approximately \$423.6 million.
 We believe that our existing cash balances will be sufficient to meet our anticipated cash requirements through at least the next 12 months.
 In the future, we expect our operating and capital expenditures to increase as we increase headcount, expand our business activities, and implement and enhance our information technology platforms.
 As we expand our operations, we may require more working capital.
 If our available cash balances are insufficient to satisfy our future liquidity requirements, we may seek to sell equity or convertible debt securities or borrow funds commercially.
-The sale of equity and convertible debt securities may have rights senior to those of our ordinary shares.
+The sale of equity and convertible debt securities may result in dilution to our shareholders, and those securities may have rights senior to those of our ordinary shares.
 If we raise additional funds through the issuance of convertible debt securities, these securities could contain covenants that would restrict our operations.
 We may require additional capital beyond our currently anticipated amounts.
 Additional capital may not be available to us on reasonable terms, or at all.